About Wellsprings

 How the concept-to-text map is built

-The connections from passages to ideas — “this paragraph discusses tzimtzum” or “this Mishnah discusses shechitah” — are identified by a language model (Anthropic's Claude Haiku 4.5) analyzing the Hebrew text of every passage in the corpus against a curated list of concepts.
+The connections from passages to ideas — “this paragraph discusses tzimtzum,” “this dialogue discusses the soul,” or “this sūtra discusses non-duality” — are identified by a language model (Anthropic's Claude Haiku 4.5) analyzing each passage in its original language — Hebrew, Greek, Latin, Arabic, Pali, or Sanskrit — against a curated list of that tradition's concepts.
 Each tagged passage records a confidence score and whether the concept's name appears explicitly in the text.

 The map shows ideas in strict chronological order — pin 1 is the earliest work in which the concept is identifiably discussed, then successive pins trace where the idea traveled.
 Each pin's popup shows how many passages in that work explicitly use the concept's term versus develop the concept without naming it directly, so you can see at a glance whether a work coined the language or carried earlier groundwork forward.

-Known limitations: machine extraction may miss subtle treatments, over-tag passages that mention a concept incidentally, or apply the wrong category label.
-Lurianic doctrines in particular have a long tail of conceptual antecedents in earlier kabbalah that may show up as early pins — these aren't mistakes per se, but they do mean “first pin” should be read as “earliest discussion the extractor identified,” not necessarily “the figure who developed the doctrine.”
+Known limitations: machine extraction may miss subtle treatments, over-tag passages that mention a concept incidentally, or apply the wrong category label, and some ideas have a long tail of conceptual antecedents in earlier texts that may show up as early pins.
+These aren't mistakes per se, but they do mean “first pin” should be read as “earliest discussion the extractor identified,” not necessarily “the figure who developed the doctrine.”
 We're continuously improving the underlying prompts and rules; if you spot a passage that's clearly tagged wrong, please reach out via the Baal Shem Tov Center and we'll review.

 How to cite this resource